NREL/resstock/measures/ResStockArguments/README.md

 **permanent_spa_heater_annual_therm**

 The annual energy consumption of the gas fired permanent spa heater.
-If not provided, the OS-HPXML default (see [Permanent Spa Heater](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#permanent-spa-heater)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#permanent-spa-heater'>Permanent Spa Heater</a>) is used.

 - **Name:** ``permanent_spa_heater_annual_therm``
 - **Type:** ``String``